 Booked Dates: This refers to a time period where we

-consider the bookings that were received, whether or not the stay dates for
+consider the bookings that were received, whether the stay dates for

-those bookings have occurred yet.
+those bookings have occurred yet or not.
 For example, “Past 30 Booked Dates” can be

 read as “for bookings received in the last 30 days”.